djeada/Fresh-OS-Install/README.md

     - **Installation Path**
     - **Shortcut Commands**
     - **Uninstallation Commands**

+- use single package manager
+- keep track of everything you install

 - **Backup and Recovery:**
   - Regularly back up your important files and configurations.